Scaling a Seasonal Ecommerce Business Beyond a Sole Proprietor

 Ginger’s Breadboys is unlikely to scale significantly without additional operational resources.
 At this stage in my life, that enormity simply isn't an option.
 Were this 25 years ago I'd view it as a grand opportunity, a challenge, and the greatest adventure.
 But now . . . not so much.

-No matter how efficient we are now, and how solid our brand, the realism is that seasonal specialty businesses benefit disproportionately from operational efficiency.
+No matter how efficient we are now, and how solid our brand is, the truth is that seasonal specialty businesses benefit disproportionately from operational efficiency.
 We pay warehouse costs for 12 months and income only comes in for 6 weeks of the year.
 Summer tourist businesses have the same issue.
 And the income generated during the season is meant to carry the business for the rest of the year.
 And that's just one example.
 The business would benefit significantly from integration with a year-round operator or a company that already has larger operational infrastructure in place.

 And it's not just opportunities or economies of scale.
 I want Ginger's Breadboys to be in the hands of someone who can see the future and jump in.
-In order to grow, Ginger's Breadboys needs to go to the next level.
+To grow, Ginger's Breadboys needs to go to the next level.
 We're on the cusp - an inflection point between remaining a small seasonal operation and scaling into something much larger.
 We have a fabulous brand and what an opportunity it presents with the right business fit!

 When I think about the economies of scale possible in purchasing, warehousing, fulfillment, and kit assembly, I can easily imagine doubling or tripling Ginger’s Breadboys’ holiday gifting capacity.
 And tapping into an ongoing distributorship, I think of wholesale potential.
-And as always, I think of more and more families enjoying baking and eating delicious and beautifully decorated gingerbread cookies during the holidays.
+And as always, I think of more families enjoying baking and eating delicious and beautifully decorated gingerbread cookies during the holidays.
 Or building and decorating a gingerbread house from scratch as a new family tradition.

 Under the right ownership structure, there is a bright future for Ginger's Breadboys.
 We're setting out to find the right owner, the right partner.
 They call it succession planning.
 It's a proactive strategy.
 It's intentional.
 And it will ensure that Ginger's Breadboys continues and that I can preserve and pass on my institutional knowledge.

-And - most importantly for our customers - ensure little to no disruption in sales and supply so everyone can continue to make, bake, build and decorate gingerbread cookies and gingerbread houses for the holiday season.
+And - most importantly for our customers - ensure little to no disruption in sales and supply so everyone can continue to make, bake, build, and decorate gingerbread cookies and gingerbread houses for the holiday season.

 Leave a comment